-Then on January 18, 1952, the ROK declared the creation of the Syngman Rhee line.
-The line excluded Japanese fishing boats from valuable fishing areas in the East China Sea and the Yellow Sea, while at the same time asserting South Korea's sovereignty over an extensive area of international waters included within the line and also designating Takeshima and Socotra Rock as ROK territory.
-By declaring the line, the ROK asserted its intention to maintain and exercise its national sovereignty, as well as its fisheries jurisdiction rights by placing the marine products and fisheries industries under the control of the government in order to preserve natural resources.
+Then on January 18, 1952, the ROK declared the Syngman Rhee line.
+The line excluded Japanese fishing boats from valuable fishing areas in the East China Sea and the Yellow Sea, while at the same time asserting national sovereignty over an extensive area of international waters included within the line and also designating Takeshima and Socotra Rock as ROK territory.
+By declaring the line, the ROK asserted its intention to maintain and wield its national sovereignty, as well as its fisheries jurisdiction rights placing the marine products and fisheries industries under the control of the government in order to preserve resources.